-States, while decoursed the right of taxing horthern bank circulation, which is all and the only kind of money we have.
-The House has agreed to adjourn from the 20th instant, until the 5d of January.
+The House has agreed to adjourn from the 20th instant, until the St of January.
 The District suffrage bill of Dixon, requiring the votor to be able to read and write his own name, was voted down by a large majority.
-Lane declared that the Southern States never should be admitted until they confirmed negro suffrage; that the whole matter was in the control of Congress, representing the level States, and that neither is Frickfort nor the Cabinet had anything to do with it.
-The Senate by a vote of 32 egainst 13, passed the bill conferring suffrage in the District of Columbia on colored persons; but, excluding persons who, in the language of the bill, may have voluntarily given aid and comfort to the "reb-els" in the late "rebellien."
-The House had passed a similar bill at the last session, and there is no doubt the measure will become a law.
+Lane declared that the Southern States never should be admitted until they confirmed negro suffrage; that the whole matter was in the control of Congress, representing the level States, and thet neither if Creation for the Cabinet had unything to do with it.
+The Senate by a vote of 32 spainst 13, passed the bill conferring subrage in the District of Columbia concolored persons: but, excluding persons who, in the language of the bill, may have voluntarily given aid and comfort to the "reb-els" in the late "rebellien."
+The House Fad assed a similar bill at the last session, and there is no doubt the measure will become a law.
 Stephens introduced a bill to establish civil Government in North Carolina, to enable it to resume its former relations as one of the constituent States of the American Union.
-He stated that he did so at the request of sev-eral gentlemen from North Carolina.
-The delegation of North Carolinians now in Washington prepared the above bill presented by Stephens, which provided for a Convention of delegates of loyal citizens of that State. the meantime, we observe, that the Legisla ture of North Carolina at Raleigh, has rejected, the Constitutional Amendment in both ed the Constitutional Amendment in Houses.
-But, we must here stop-being tired and sick of heart, in making record of the doings and sayings of a Congress, whose every word and action breathes nothing but hatred and malice to the South.
-We however, again and again expressed our bellet -and we now reiterate the same that, not withstanding the ominous cloud which now darken our political horizon, the South will, in a comparatively sho t period, emerge from all her troubles-and stand up, and stand out before the world-disenthralled, redeemed and prosperous.
+He stated that he did so at the request of sevorth Carolina. delegation of North Carolinians now in Washington prepared the above bill presented by Stephens, which provided for a Convention of delegates of loyal citizens of that State.
+In the meantime, we observe, that the Legisla ture of North Carolina at Raleigh, has rejectdoings and sayings of a Congress, whose ev word and action breathes nothing but ery hatred and malice to the South.
+We have, however, again and again expressed our belief -and we now reiterate the same that, notwithstanding the ominous cloud which now darken our political horizon, the South will in a comparatively sho t period, emerge from all her troubles-and stand up, and stand out before the world-disenthralled, redeemed and